-7 House extensions in the Open Countryside, AONB and Green Belt
+7 Householder Development in the Open Countryside, AONB and Green Belt

 - 7.1 Parts of the Borough are covered by Open Countryside, AONB and Green Belt designations.
 Within these areas domestic extensions and alterations may be acceptable provided they are proportionate in scale to the original dwelling.
 For the purposes of this SPD the term 'original dwelling' constitutes the house as it stood on 1st July 1948 or as originally constructed if it was after this date. - 7.2 What constitutes a disproportionate addition to a dwelling is a matter of judgment.
 The adopted Replacement Pendle Local Plan defines extensions which exceed the volume of the original dwelling by 25% or more as being disproportionate in relation to the original house.
 In terms of arriving at a calculation on this basis, the cumulative volume of any other extensions to the property will be taken into account.
 Otherwise successive developments (extensions) amounting to 25% each, would cumulatively result in the unacceptable enlargement of the original building.
 For the purposes of calculating the 25% threshold, garages and other outbuildings will not be included in the calculation unless they are attached or integral to the original house.
-Any parts of the house to be demolished will be deducted from the 25% calculation. - 7.3 Proposals located in the Forest of Bowland AONB will need to take account of the criteria set out in Policy 2 of the Replacement Pendle Local Plan and the adopted AONB SPG. - 7.4 Proposals located in the Open Countryside will need to take account of the criteria set out in Policy 1 of the Replacement Pendle Local Plan and the adopted Open Countryside SPG. - 7.5 Proposals located in the Green Belt will need to comply with Policy 3 of the Replacement Pendle Local Plan and guidance contained in Planning Policy Guidance Note 2: Green Belts.
+Any parts of the house to be demolished will be deducted from the 25% calculation. - 7.3 Proposals located in the Open Countryside will need to take account of the criteria set out in Policy 1 of the Replacement Pendle Local Plan and the adopted Open Countryside SPG. - 7.4 Proposals located in the Forest of Bowland AONB will need to take account of the criteria set out in Policy 2 of the Replacement Pendle Local Plan and the adopted AONB SPG. - 7.5 Proposals located in the Green Belt will need to comply with Policy 3 of the Replacement Pendle Local Plan and guidance contained in Planning Policy Guidance Note 2: Green Belts. - 7.6 Within rural areas, sheds and outbuildings should be located within the curtilage of the property, adjacent to other buildings and not in an isolated position.